 How do Brain Injuries Impact Driving Skills?

-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
 When an individual suffers any form of brain injury, it has the potential to leave chronic, lasting side effects on the patient and their family for the rest of their life.
 These side effects may make it difficult for the individual to drive safely, placing themselves and others at risk if they get behind the wheel of a car.
-Because these injuries can range widely in their severity, it can be difficult to decide who is able to drive following a cerebral event and who cannot.
-There was a paper published recently that sought to examine this point.
-If you have suffered a brain injury and are in need of legal assistance call a Sacramento personal injury attorney.What are Some of the Long-Term Effects of Brain Injuries?
+Because these injuries can range widely in their severity, it can be difficult to decide who is able to drive following a cerebral event.What are Some of the Long-Term Effects of Brain Injuries?

-When someone experiences a traumatic brain injury, there are a wide variety of symptoms that they might experience.
-It is these symptoms combined with imaging (such as an MRI) that will help to diagnose the brain injury.
+When people experience a traumatic brain injury, there is a wide variety of symptoms that they might experience.
+It is these symptoms combined with imaging (such as an MRI) that will help to diagnose a brain injury.
 The type of brain injury will dictate the treatment; however, there are a number of long-term effects of these brain injuries that can seriously impact the patient and their loved ones for years to come.
 Among these long-term effects are: